 - Enjoy your co-workers, making work both a fun and productive environment.
 Just because you are “on the job” doesn’t mean you don’t have to enjoy your time there.
 Get to know your teammates on a more personal level.
 You may even find a hidden talent in someone that can be integrated into their work.
 Practice random acts of kindness.
 See someone feeling particularly sluggish today?
 Bring them a cup of coffee.
 By going out of your way just a little bit, you ensure they know you care and consider them an important part of the team.
 Bring bagels for breakfast one morning–you’ll be amazed at how everyone is ready to go to work with a little food in their bellies and smiles on their faces.

 - Adopting a flexible leadership style separates the good leaders, from the exceptional leaders.
 Your team will be filled with various personality types, each of them responding differently to communication and management.
 The mark of a great leader is recognizing those personalities and taking the time to learn what is best for each one.
 By doing this, you show respect for others, setting yourself apart as someone people WANT to be led by and work hard for.

 A supportive workspace environment is the first step to creating positive, productive attitudes.
 As the facilities manager, you will find yourself juggling many people and projects.
 Your strength as a leader determines how hard each person works for you and, ultimately, the success of those projects.
-While you cannot change the personalities of your teammates, you can provide them with the support and resources to WANT to be the very best they can be, from an agile work space to an interactive one with the right kind of technology.
+While you cannot change the personalities of your teammates, you can provide them with the support and resources to want to be the very best they can be, from an agile work space to an interactive one with the right kind of technology.